thelbouffi/github_search_challenge/readme.md

 - When calling this end point we will call a controller that calls redis command that flush the database

 ## Backend Next Steps
-- Add github access token to be authenticated and be able to have right of 5000 requests per hour available.
+- Add github access token to be authenticated and to be able to have right of 5000 requests per hour available.
 For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
 Unauthenticated requests are associated with the originating IP address, and not the user making requests.
 - Add Swagger documentation
 - Add api test using Supertest